 MAKING A PLAN:

 When we work with students that we mentor and they are applying to the colleges/universities that require a digital portfolio this is what we talk about as being the first hurdle.
 There is no point in planning what you’re going to say/show at your interview if you don’t get through this first round in the selection process.
-So this digital portfolio really has to WOW them and it should be priority until you hear back if you’re through this round.
+So this digital portfolio really has to WOW them and it should be a priority until you hear back if you’re through this round.

-Don’t leave it to the last minute, you need to allow time for your own technical issues but also that the site you’re uploading to might be busy, down or other unforeseeable problems.
-Hopefully there won’t be any problems but don’t leave uploading your images to the night before the deadline.
+Don’t leave it to the last minute, you need to allow time for your own technical issues but also that the site you’re uploading to might be busy, down, or other unforeseeable problems.
+Hopefully, there won’t be any problems but don’t leave uploading your images to the night before the deadline.